 1940s Vintage Men’s Swimsuits

 Colors were usually dark – navy, hunter green, blue, and maroon.
 Some had a little patch or zippered pocket on the front and a thin fabric belt.
-In the later years brighter colors such as yellow, red, and even white were adding to the mix.
+In the later years, brighter colors such as yellow, red, and even white were added to the mix.